raikoho/XSS-Overload/README.md

 # XSS-Overload
-Super fast and optimized XSS bruteforcer for GET requests parameters using a dictionary for payloads.
+Super fast and optimized XSS Overload for GET requests parameters using a dictionary for payloads.
 This is a Python-based tool designed to automate the process of testing for Cross-Site Scripting (XSS) vulnerabilities on web applications.
 This tool allows security researchers and ethical hackers to efficiently execute various payloads against specified parameters in GET requests and also introduces automatic parameter determination.

 ## Features